Chamaemelum nobile aka Chamomile

 Common names

-Chamomile, Roman Chamomile, Russian Chamomile
+Chamomile, Roman Chamomile, Russian Chamomile, Creeping Chamomile

-How to care for Chamomile
+How difficult is it to take care of Chamomile

 Caring for Chamomile is a breeze, as it is highly adaptable and forgiving to minor neglect.